canonical/chisel-docs/docs/how-to/slice-a-package.md

           /lib64/ld-linux-x86-64.so.2 (0x000078310b286000)
     ```

+    ```{note}
+    Note that some times, libraries may be used on a "per need basis" (e.g. only when a certain feature is enabled) and thus may not show up when doing a basic inspection of your binary.
+    ```

     Now, what packages own these objects?
 Using `dpkg -S`, we can find out:
      - `libc6`
      - `libssl3t64`